Thandeka Mazibuko

-Mazibuko advocates for the empowerment of women by telling her story to motivate young women.
-She uses social media to do outreach education online using; Spotify, Clubhouse, Facebook, and Twitter.

 Early life

 Mazibuko grew up in kwaNyuswa, a rural village in KwaZulu-Natal.
+She married at age 17, which later ended in divorce.

 She is quoted as saying she grew up having stories told to her around a fire from her grandmother.
 She says that the experience of listening to her grandmother prepared her for the importance of listening to patients when she became a medical doctor.
 She is quoted as saying "Every patient has a story to tell about her breast cancer, and I have to listen to the story that brought her to me.
 At times the story is not told in the manner, language or order that we expect but, together with proper examination and medical investigations, good listening skills, patience and compassion, we end up with the full story – leading to appropriate treatment and care".

 Mazibuko's mother was a single parent and a domestic worker.
 Mazibuko says as growing up "my village kwaNyuswa had not seen a medical doctor; therefore, I had no role models.
 I was that girl who came home and cooked for the whole family, who fetched water from the river and wood from the forest.
 We had no shoes at times, as my mother was struggling as a single parent".
+Mazibuko became the first in her family to achieve literacy and forged on to become the first indigenous Black person to enter the field of radiation oncology in her province of South Africa.